valentingol/deep-learning-installation/README.md

 The problems could be due to:

 * some libraries were not found.
 In this case you should recheck the CUDA version and the environment variables set in `.bashrc`.
-If the only missing library is "cudnn", the CuDNN installation is  certainly the problem.
+If the only missing library is "cudnn", the cuDNN installation is  certainly the problem.
 * mismatch version between kernel and drivers CUDA versions.
 In this case update the driver version to the newest could resolve the problem

 Be cautious if you wan to test Tensorflow and Jax GPU computation because they allocate almost all your GPU-memory after the first operation so it will be conflict if you use them in parallel.
 Now you can now remove the virtual environment with: `desactivate`.